Scags/IDA-Scripts/README.md

 Resets the name of every function in IDA's database.
 Does not include library or external functions.

+### netprop_importer.py ###

+Imports netprops and owner classes as structs and struct members into IDA's DB.
+Only works with the XML file provided by sm_dump_netprops_xml.
+Datatables only work most of the time.
+You should also use the proper netprop dump for your OS, or else you will be very confused.

+You also have the option of importing vtables from the found classes into IDA.
+I plan on separating this into another script, but until then, this will work.

+### sigsmasher.py ###

+Makes SourceMod ready signatures for every function in IDA's database.
+Yes, this will take a long, long time.
+Requires PyYAML so you'll need to `pip install pyyaml`.
+You have the option of only generating signatures for typed functions so this works very well with [Symbol Smasher](https://github.com/Scags/IDA-Source-Symbol-Smasher).

 ### vtable_io.py ###

 Imports and exports virtual tables.
 Run it through a Linux binary to export to a file, then run it through a Windows binary to import those VTables into the database.
 This is similar to [Asherkin's VTable Dumper](https://asherkin.github.io/vtable/) but doesn't suffer from the pitfalls of multiple inheritance.
 Since it doesn't have those liabilities, it's function typing will almost always be perfect.
 32-bit only for now.

+### vtable_structs.py ###

+Runs through virtual tables and creates structs for them.
+Doesn't work with template classes.
+Use at your own risk since it screws up refencing members through pseudocode.